Students with Disabilities and Accessibility Needs

 Accessibility Resource Center (ARC) website

 Guilford College’s notice of non-discrimination applies to any and all educational program or activities that Guilford College operates, and extends its protection to students and applicants with disabilities.
-Educational opportunities will not be denied to an otherwise qualified applicant or student because of the need to make reasonable accommodation(s) or modification(s).
-This policy is applicable to admissions policies; educational programs; scholarships, loans, and other financial aid; athletic and other school-administered programs; services; and activities.
-This policy is also applicable to accommodation(s) that would enable an applicant or student with a disability to enjoy equal benefits and privileges of education as are enjoyed by other similarly situated applicants or students without disabilities.
+Applicants will not be denied educational opportunities to an otherwise qualified applicant or student because of the need to make reasonable accommodation(s) or modification(s).
+This policy applies to admissions policies; educational programs; scholarships, loans, and other financial aid; athletic and other school-administered programs; services; and activities.
+This policy also applies to accommodation(s) that would enable an applicant or student with a disability to enjoy equal benefits and privileges of education as are enjoyed by other similarly situated applicants or students without disabilities.

-This policy and procedure is exclusive of other education-related inquiries that the College, in its discretion, may make as permitted or required by local, state or federal law and in conformance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.
+This policy and procedure are exclusive of other education-related inquiries that the College, at its discretion, may make as permitted or required by local, state, or federal law and in conformance with the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990.

 PROCESS FOR REQUESTING ADA ACCOMMODATIONS

-Any student seeking ADA accommodation(s) due to a documented disability must follow these steps: self disclose by completing a Registration Agreement, submit appropriate documentation in accordance with ARC guidelines, and complete an interactive interview process.
-Please note that the full process may take up to a few weeks, so please plan accordingly.
-Students needing Housing and Emotional Support Animal accommodations should contact the office for petition information.
+Any student seeking accommodation(s) due to a documented disability must register with the ARC, submit evidence of disability and functional limitation, and complete an interactive interview process.
+Please note that the entire process may take up to six weeks, so please plan accordingly.
+Students who need housing or Emotional Support Animal (ESA) accommodations should contact the office for petition information.
+Service Dogs are welcome in all areas of campus without approval (ARC registration recommended).

 1. Fill out ARC Registration Agreement form: this form is available on the ARC website.
 Students may also request a link or hard copy from the office.